 Surface topography.
-Certain surface topographies have been borrowed from nature as nonchemical antimicrobials.
-One of particular interest is Sharklet®, a surface comprised of millions of microscopic diamonds arranged into Instead of killing microbes, the surface creates an inhospitable environment that inhibits their balanced approach. colonization.
+Certain surface topographies have been borrowed from nature as terest is Sharklet®, a surface comprised of millions of microscopic diamonds arranged into a distinct texture based on natural shark skin.
+Instead of killing microbes, the surface creates an inhospitable environment that inhibits their colonization.